RMRubert/RMRubert.github.io/_posts/EN/2021-6-12-How-to-classify-your-music-collection-by-genre.md

 I have written this post to teach philosophy and code in R... and I'm all out of theories.

-We need to pass library info to R, so we need a CSV file with information about our library.
+We need to pass our music library info to R, so we need a CSV file with information about our library.
 [Tagscanner](https://www.xdlab.ru/en/){:target="_blank"} is our man.
 Scan your library, and in the export tab, save it as an "Excel friendly" CSV file.
 Don't forget to check the UTF-8 with DOM option.
 Mind that from this moment until you finish, you **must not modify your library by adding, removing or editing any file here**.

 Then we need a database to get information from.
 Get a [last.fm API](https://www.last.fm/api){:target="_blank"} so we can access their database and load it into our R code.
 Sign in for an API request and get your API key, your API key is a hexadecimal number that should look similar to this one "0123456789abcdef0123456789abcdef", and gives you permission to use their database.

-If you don't have R and Rstudio ready go download and install them.
+If you don't have R and Rstudio ready on your computer, stop making bad decisions in your life and go download and install them.
 You will also need the urltools and jsonlite libraries.
 We will be creating some functions that will help us to retrieve information from last.fm database.

 	library(urltools)
 	library(jsonlite)